2.1 Macroeconomic statistics (IMF)

 Government Finance Statistics (GFS)

-• The IMF provides technical assistance in GFS to member countries through a variety of channels, including staff or expert missions to individual countries.
-Each year, the IMF organizes GFS courses at headquarters and at regional centers.
-In recent years, hands-on short workshops are also being undertaken.
+• The IMF provides technical assistance in GFS to member countries through a variety of channels, including staff or expert missions to individual countries and long term advisors in the field.
+Each year, the IMF organizes GFS courses at headquarters and at regional centers and hands-on short workshops for high level officials (e.g. India, September 2010), and for mission chiefs and fiscal economists in the IMF.

 • The IMF participates in the development and promulgation of standards and methodology for trade statistics compilation such as the UN's International Merchandise Trade Statistics.
 The IMF has actively participated to the Intersecretariat Task Force on Merchandise Trade Statistics, chaired by the World Trade Organization (WTO).
 The Task Force's initiatives include developing international handbooks on concepts and compilation methods for merchandise trade statistics and to reconcile merchandise trade data collected by the IMF, the United Nations, and the WTO.